/ INSIGHTS

 What Is Demand Forecasting?

-Demand forecasting is the process of estimating the level of consumer demand for a product.
+Demand forecasting is the process of estimating the level of consumer demand for a product over a specific period of time.
+It involves analyzing historical data, understanding customer behavior, and using statistical models and machine learning techniques to predict future sales.

-Accurate demand forecasting is important for avoiding stockouts (which result in missed sales opportunities) and slow inventory turns (which lead to inventory obsolescence and high inventory carry costs).
+Accurate demand forecasting is important for avoiding stockouts (which result in missed sales opportunities) or slow inventory turns (which lead to inventory obsolescence and high inventory carry costs).

 1. Select a Forecasting Method & Technique

-Carefully consider the nuances of your business and industry, and choose a method that optimizes resource allocation.
+Carefully consider the nuances of your business and industry, and choose a method (more on demand forecasting methods later) that optimizes resource allocation.
 Some important factors to consider are the amount of historical sales data you have available, access to general industry data, and the skill set of your team.

 2. Identify Factors Influencing Demand